zo0r/react-native-push-notification/README.md

         badge: true,
         sound: true
     },

+    // Should the initial notification be popped automatically
+    // default: true
+    popInitialNotification: true,

     /**
       * IOS ONLY: (optional) default: true
       * - Specified if permissions will requested or not,